hypertrack/hyperlog-android/README.md

 * Visit the [`RequestBin`](https://requestb.in/) site and create a `RequestBin`.
 * Set the given endpoint to the `SmartLog.setURL`.
 * After `SmartLog.pushLogs` reload the related view page to view exactly which requests were made, what headers were sent, and raw body and so on, all in a pretty graphical setting.
+* Once you get the logs on `RequestBin` create your own endpoint on your server and start receiving logs on to your server for debugging.

 **Note:**
 * Push logs to server in compressed form to reduce the data consumption and response time.
 ```
 SmartLog.pushLogs(Context mContext, boolean compress, SmartLogCallback callback);
 ```
+* Logs will be compressed using `GZIP` encoding.
 * Logs will be deleted from database after successful push.

 ## Additional Methods